 A DRO is an alternative to bankruptcy and may be suitable if you have a low income.
-To qualify, your debts must not exceed £30,000 and you must have less than £75 a month disposable income, after paying essential bills.
-You must not have assets worth more than £2,000, so homeowners are excluded.
+To qualify, your debts must not exceed £50,000 and you must have less than £75 a month disposable income, after paying essential bills.
+You must not have a vehicle or other assets worth more than £4,000, so homeowners are excluded.